jeremiahhauth/website/_posts/2018-07-01-june-rundown.md

 time I read it, but I think it's so important for everyone to read and reread and remind ourselves of the choices being made by others that we may not even be able to conceptualize.

+## Music
+### "Make Me Feel" by Janelle Monae
+This whole album is so fun and great!
+But this song is the one I've definitely kept on repeat this month.

+### "Dining Alone" by Shakey Graves
+I got to see him live at the end of May, and this song hadn't stuck out to me until he performed it, explained it, and acted it out.
+It was great.

+### "The Deep" by clipping.
+There is so much going on in this song!
+It's great!
+And a quick preview to the podcast section - Switched on Pop is the reason I know about this song, and they have a great episode about it.

+## Article

+## Podcast

+### Switched on Pop
+#### Afrofuturism in Kali Uchis & Clipping (with Daveed Diggs, William Hutson and Jonathan Snipes)
+Shout out to Adam Vandusen for recommending this podcast to me!!
+(This will likely be a common theme of my podcast section - he has the best podcast recs).
+I've already told so many people about this podcast because I absolutely love it.
+They break down pop songs to understand all the cool hidden elements in them that we hear but may never notice.
+This was the first episode I heard, but so far I have listened to as many as I could and loved them all (except one).

+## Activity

+## New food/drink

+## Fun fact